Making your own compost is a practice that helps the environment through recycling waste.

 - Green garden waste: leaves, lawn trimmings, weeds, flowers, etc…

 Be careful!
-Check that none of this waste has been subjected to chemical treatment.
+Check that none of this waste has been sprayed with chemicals

 - Certain house waste such as paper tissue and ashes

 - Tea bags, also those used for infusions and herbal tea

-- Ashes can be composted or also kept for fertilizer and slug control.
+- Ashes can be composted or set aside for direct fertilizing and slug control

 Banned waste to not throw into the compost

 Some weeds should not be thrown in the compost, especially those that carry seeds, since this would spread them far and wide.

 Don’t also add any waste that has been treated chemically with sprays such as weed-killers, pesticides, fungicides and other products that are bad for the environment and for our planet.

 Do not add to your composter: